 Undergraduate major

-Learn to design, develop, optimise and manage processing plants that transform raw materials into high-value mineral and metal products.
+Learn to design, develop, optimise and manage plant processing operations to create high-value mineral and metal products.

 Course outline